Skip to main content

 To use the CoreWeave Terraform provider to set a bucket access policy, use the coreweave_object_storage_bucket_policy resource.
 You can set the policy in one of the following ways:

-There is one example below for each approach.
-Both examples allow all CoreWeave principals from the organization to perform all S3 actions on the bucket and its objects.
-Be cautious when using * in the Principal field: it grants access to all principals, including those from other organizations.
-Use Condition to restrict access to only CoreWeave principals from the specific organization.
+Be cautious when you use * in the Principal field: it grants access to all principals, including those from other organizations.
+You must use Condition to restrict access to only CoreWeave principals from the specific organization.

 ## Example using jsonencode to pass a raw JSON string to the policy attribute